Almanac okresu Praha 13, 1934

 National Archives in Prague, Public domain

-When the National Socialists came to power, Sigmund Waldes was forced out of the company due to his Jewish background and had to hand over the management of the company in 1938.
-Desperate, he travelled to his brother Jindřich in Prague at the beginning of September 1938.
-He advises him to flee immediately.
+When the National Socialists come to power, Sigmund Waldes is forced out of the company due to his Jewish background and is forced to hand over the management of the company in 1938.
+Desperate, he travels to his brother Jindřich in Prague at the beginning of September 1938.
+His brother advises him to flee immediately.

 Sigmund follows the advice and flees first to Paris, then on to the USA.
 He is able to take over the management of a family-owned factory there.
 He dies on Long Island in 1961.